rust-lang/rust-by-example/examples/fn/closures/input.md

-Closures in Rust, also called lambdas or anonymous functions, are functions that can capture the enclosing environment.
+Closures in Rust, also called lambdas, are functions that can capture the enclosing environment.
 Their syntax and capabilities make them very convenient for on the fly usage.
 Some characteristics include: